PJ-Caleon/Meow/README.md

 ---

 ## 🌷 **Introduction**
-This project is still a work in progress, and contributions to improve the code are highly appreciated!

 The app displays a list of cat names in a **checkbox format**.
 When a checkbox is selected, the cat’s name appears in a text box below.
 A button allows users to **copy the list to their clipboard**, making it easy to paste into the main group chat—no need to type names manually!
 (Very kewl, yah~ 🍬)

 ---